moritz-konarski/moritz-konarski/README.md

-Hi, I’m @moritz-konarski, senior student at [AUCA](https://auca.kg).
+Hi, I’m @moritz-konarski, alumnus of [AUCA](https://auca.kg).
-I study applied mathematics and informatics and I enjoy programming and mathematical modeling.
+I studied applied mathematics and informatics, enjoy programming and mathematical modeling, and taught English and informatics at an international high school.

 Currently based in Bishkek, Kyrgyzstan.